ivanmota/IgugaChecksumUtility/README.md

 ## Execution Policy issues on Windows

-If when you are running the Import-Module procedure you get some kind of error saying that you can't load the class bla bla bla, because is not digitaly signed, be aware that this is a default behavior of Powershell on Windows.
-By default all script of module that are not signed on Powershell Windows will be not allowed to run.
+If when you ran the Import-Module procedure you get some kind of error saying that you can't load the class bla bla bla, because is not digitaly signed, be aware that this is a default behavior of Powershell on Windows.
+By default all script or module that are not signed on Powershell Windows will be not allowed to run.

-You have to way to workaround the issue:
+You have to way to workaround this issue:

 ### Solution 1